juliogomez/devops/README.md

 The *myhero_data/myhero_data* directory stores all the Python code that implements the functionality of this layer.
 Please feel free to explore it, although it is not required for the purpose of this tutorial.

-But we are more interested in the *docker-compose.yml* file.
+We are more interested in the *docker-compose.yml* file.
 While you check its content you might be interested in learning about its [YAML format](https://en.wikipedia.org/wiki/YAML).

 Please edit you `docker-compose.yml` and replace the image *name* in *\<name>/\<image>* with your own DockerHub username (if you don't have one you can easily register and get one [here](https://hub.docker.com/)):